johncmunson/osx-dev-setup/README.md

 ### John's OS X Dev Setup

+_**TODO:** Consider getting rid of oh-my-zsh and seeing if you can still have an excellent zsh experience without it._

 _**TODO:** Consider adding [this](https://pipenv.readthedocs.io/en/latest/diagnose/#pipenv-does-not-respect-pyenvs-global-and-local-python-versions) to the python section.
 In general, the stuff regarding Python needs reviewed._

 0. Install xcode from the app store.
 Then install the xcode command line tools `$ xcode-select --install` (optional)